Scholarships and Fellowships

 Merrill Scholars Spring 2019

 Internship Assistance Award - The Department of Political Science offers an Internship Assistance Award to Political Science, International Studies, and Law & Constitutional Studies majors.
 This award can be used for internships or study abroad.
 Applications are accepted on a rolling basis, with three rounds of decisions made throughout the academic year: December 1st, April 1st, and June 1st.
 There is a limited amount of funding available each year so the sooner you can apply, the better your chances of receiving aid.
-For more information and to download an application visit the Political Science Internships Page.
+For more information and to download an application visit the Political Science Internships and Study Abroad Page.

 Scholarships - Awarded each Spring for the following school year

 The Department of Political Science offers a number of scholarships to eligible students each year.
-Students may apply for scholarships offered through the Political Science Department by filling out an online application available with this link, downloading an applicaiton with this link, or picking up a hard copy in Old Main 320.
+Students may apply for scholarships offered through the Political Science Department by filling out an online application available with this link, downloading an application with this link, or picking up a hard copy in Old Main 320.
 Other scholarships are available through the College of Humanities and Social Sciences with Utah State University's Scholarship Online Application site: usu.awardspring.com.

 Douglas Ralph Bean Scholarship - This scholarship is awarded to a student who demonstrates academic achievement and is majoring in International Studies, Law & Constitutional Studies, or Political Science.
 Preference may be given to a student who demonstrates financial need.

 Asa & Vivian Bullen Scholarship - This scholarship is awarded to a Law and Constitutional Studies student completing his or her junior year.
 Award is based on recipient's academic achievements, superior capabilities, promise in law, personal integrity, and sense of moral responsibility.

 Cynthia Farr Bylund Scholarship - This endowment, established by Cynthia Farr Bylund, a 1978 political science graduate, is awarded to a junior or senior who is majoring in International Studies, Law & Constitutional Studies, or Political Science, and who demonstrates superior potential in the field, personal integrity, and high social and ethical responsibility.
 Grade point average is not the main criteria for selection, but candidates must demonstrate determination to succeed in their profession and contribute to society.